transistorsoft/flutter_background_fetch/README.md

 Background Fetch is a *very* simple plugin which will awaken an app in the background about **every 15 minutes**, providing a short period of background running-time.
 This plugin will execute your provided `callbackFn` whenever a background-fetch event occurs.

+:new: Background Fetch now provides a [__`scheduleTask`__](#executing-custom-tasks) method for scheduling arbitrary "one-shot" or periodic tasks.

 ### iOS
-There is **no way** to increase the rate which a fetch-event occurs and this plugin sets the rate to the most frequent possible &mdash; you will **never** receive an event faster than **15 minutes**.
+- There is **no way** to increase the rate which a fetch-event occurs and this plugin sets the rate to the most frequent possible &mdash; you will **never** receive an event faster than **15 minutes**.
 The operating-system will automatically throttle the rate the background-fetch events occur based upon usage patterns.
 Eg: if user hasn't turned on their phone for a long period of time, fetch events will occur less frequently.
+- [__`scheduleTask`__](#executing-custom-tasks) seems only to fire when the device is plugged into power.

 ### Android
-The Android plugin provides a [Headless](https://pub.dartlang.org/documentation/background_fetch/latest/background_fetch/BackgroundFetchConfig/enableHeadless.html) implementation allowing you to continue handling events even after app-termination.
+- The Android plugin provides a [Headless](https://pub.dartlang.org/documentation/background_fetch/latest/background_fetch/BackgroundFetchConfig/enableHeadless.html) implementation allowing you to continue handling events even after app-termination.

 # Contents